dalmaer/range/README.md

 You can pass in a single range, or multiple ones.

+There is a helper syntax that allows you to pass in a string to define the rules.

 Options for a range are:

 - `from`: The first number in the range (defaults to 1)